UST-QuAntiL/qhana/README.md

 #### List implemented Element Comparer

 `list_implemented_element_comparer` - lists all the implemented element comparer that can be used for machine learning

+#### List implemented Transformer

+`list_implemented_transformer` - lists all the implemented transformer that can be used for machine learning